State Judicial Council (Croatia)

 The State Judicial Council or DSV (Državno sudbeno vijeće) is the national council of the judiciary of Croatia.
 It ensures the autonomy and independence of the judicial branch in the Republic of Croatia by autonomously deciding on the appointment, promotion, transfer, dismissal and disciplinary accountability of judges and presiding judges.

 Members and President of the Council

-The Council has 11 members; 7 judges, 2 university professors of law and 2 members of the Croatian Parliament.
+The Council has 11 members; 7 judges, 2 university professors of law and 2 members of the Croatian Parliament (one from opposition).

 Seven Council members have to be judges, as required by the Croatian Constitution, in order to ensure representation of all Croatian courts with regard to their type and rank.
 Candidates are being elected by all judges based on proposal of the special Commission on the Election of Judges to DSV.
 Presidents of courts cannot be elected as members of the DSV.

 Council members from the ranks of judges are: